spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-buscarron.md

 ## Usage

-To use the bot, invite the `@buscarron:DOMAIN` to the room you specified in a config, after that any point your form to the form url, example for the `contact` form:
+To use the bot, invite the `@bot.buscarron:DOMAIN` to the room you specified in a config, after that any point your form to the form url, example for the `contact` form:

 ```html
 <form method="POST" action="https://buscarron.DOMAIN/contact">